Jodi Jones (footballer): Notts County

 On 26 January 2023, Jones signed for National League club Notts County on loan until the end of the season.
 He scored the winning goal in the last minute of extra time against Boreham Wood in the National League play-off semi-final.
 Following the club's promotion with a penalty shoot-out victory over Chesterfield, he was offered permanent terms; he signed a permanent two-year deal with Notts County on 23 May 2023.

 On 13 January 2024, Notts County played Grimsby Town in a 5–5 draw.
 Jones assisted four goals in the match, making him the first player to assist four goals (top four tiers) since Harry Kane against Southampton in September 2020.
 Having assisted six in total across the month, equalling the league's season record of seventeen, Jones was awarded the EFL League Two Player of the Month award.
 In total, Jones contributed 24 assists throughout the season to break the record for most assists in an English professional league during a season which was previously held jointly by Kevin De Bruyne and Thierry Henry with 20.
 His performances throughout the season saw him included in the League Two Team of the Season as well as being named as the Player of the Season for League Two and for his club Notts County.
 On 12 September 2024, Jones signed a two-year contract extension with Notts County, keeping him with the club until the summer of 2027.

+Bromley

+Jones signed with fellow League One club Bromley on 1 September 2026 for an undisclosed fee.

 International career

-Jones was born in England and is of Maltese descent through his father.
+Jones was born in England and is of Maltese descent through his mother.
 On 9 September 2022, he had his first call up to the Malta national team for a set of UEFA Nations League matches.
 He debuted with Malta in a 2–1 UEFA Nations League loss to Estonia on 23 September 2022.